 Scott Roper (Eddie Murphy) is a San Francisco police negotiator with a gambling addiction and an ailing relationship with his ex-girlfriend Veronica.
 He becomes personally involved with a dangerous criminal Michael Korda (Michael Wincott) when his friend Sam is killed by him.
 He is also saddled with new partner Kevin McCall, whom he is supposed coax into a new police negotiator.

 Has nothing to do with the Russian novel/video game franchise of the same name.

 - Ax-Crazy: Mike Korda is ready to kill anyone who's in his way to become rich.

 - Battle in the Rain: Scott's fight with Clarence outside Veronica's apartment happens during rain.

 - Car Chase: With San Francisco flavoured jumps and a runaway trolley too!

 - Crazy-Prepared: Not overly so, but in the climactic chase at the end, Roper loses his gun.
 When he catches up to McCall, who used to be with SWAT, he asks if McCall has a backup gun.
-When Kevin immediately hands one over, Scott mutters, "Thank god for SWAT."
+When Kevin immediately hands one over, Scott mutters, "God bless SWAT."